softcite/software-mentions/README.md

 - __combined with bibliographical reference recognition__: the bibliographical reference markers possibly used in combination with the software mention are recognized, attached to the software mention when possible, matched with the full bibliographical reference in the bibliographical section of the article and disambiguated against CrossRef and Unpaywall

-- __combined with PDF coordinates__: the bounding boxes of the extracted software mentions, software attributes and attached bibliographical references in the original PDF are provided, in order to create augmented interative PDF to visualize and interact directly with software mentions on the PDF, see the [console demo](https://github.com/ourresearch/software-mentions/#console-web-app)
+- __combined with PDF coordinates__: in case the input is a PDF, the bounding boxes of the extracted software mentions, software attributes and attached bibliographical references in the original PDF are provided, in order to create augmented interative PDF to visualize and interact directly with software mentions on the PDF, see the [console demo](https://github.com/ourresearch/software-mentions/#console-web-app)

 - __combined with entity disambiguation__: extracted software names are disambiguated in context against software entities in Wikidata via [entity-fishing](https://github.com/kermitt2/entity-fishing)